High-Quality Spatial Reconstruction and Orthoimage Generation Using Efficient 2D Gaussian Splatting: Introduction

 \section{Introduction}

-Digital Orthophoto Maps (DOMs) from Unmanned Aerial Vehicle (UAV) surveying provide dense textural and geometric data, useful in fields like agriculture, environmental monitoring, and disaster assessment.
-DOMs are typically created by combining a Digital Elevation Model (DEM) with images captured from a fixed perspective, resulting in a nadir image of the target surface to correct projection distortion due to terrain and oblique photography~\cite{dewitt2000elements}.
-Yet, facade occlusions of object can produce artifacts and incorrect geometry.
-True Digital Orthophoto Maps (TDOMs) address this by incorporating Digital Surface Models (DSM) and using visibility checks to reduce occlusion effects and enhance map accuracy~\cite{li2020review}.
+Digital Orthophoto Maps (DOMs) from Unmanned Aerial Vehicle (UAV) surveying provide dense textural and geometric data, useful in fields like agriculture, environmental monitoring, and disaster assessment~\cite{he2025multi}.
+DOMs are typically created by combining a Digital Elevation Model (DEM) with images captured from a fixed perspective, resulting in a nadir image of the target surface to correct projection distortion due to terrain and oblique photography.
+Yet, occlusions of object facades can produce artifacts and incorrect geometry.
+True Digital Orthophoto Maps (TDOMs) address this by incorporating Digital Surface Models (DSM) and using visibility checks to reduce occlusion effects and enhance map accuracy.

-Over the past decades, numerous methods have been suggested for the generation of True Digital Orthophoto Maps (TDOMs).
-The Z-buffer method~\cite{article}, for example, resolves visibility by keeping a note of distances between object points and perspective center corresponding to image pixels and selecting the nearest point.
-Another method identifies occlusions from the angle between the perspective center and Digital Surface Model (DSM) units with adaptive radial and spiral sweeps, and according to the height analysis of the light rays~\cite{habib2007new}.
-In recent years, few learning-based methods have been used to generate TDOMs, but have the drawbacks of limited generalization and high dependence on LiDAR data.
-For instance, Ebrahimikia and Hosseininaveh's method\cite{zitnick2000cooperative} identifies building edges in images and alters the DSM, whereas other methods directly produce TDOMs through the use of Generative Adversarial Networks (GANs)\cite{shin2021true}.
+Over the past decades, numerous methods have been suggested for the generation of TDOMs.
+The Z-buffer method~\cite{article}, for example, resolves visibility by keeping track of distances between object points and perspective center corresponding to image pixels and selecting the nearest point.
+Recent learning-based approaches, such as GAN-based generation~\cite{shin2021true}, face limitations in generalization and often rely heavily on LiDAR data.